pyxiis/Insitution_lookup_site-Django/README.md

 ## Features (DRAFT)
 ##### As institution representative
-- Add your institution to our database which will then be shown on the website.
+- Register your institution to our database which will then be shown on the website.
 - You will have to include the following:
   - Name, Address, Phone number.
   - Study curriculum.
+  - Courses.
   - Campus video/images.
   - Campus facilities.
   - How is your institution different from the others?
   - Why should someone enroll as a student in your institution.
   - Fee.
-  - Etc
+- Online monitoring system of applications

 ##### As a person looking for an institution.
 - View institutions in your region/city(Including details which are mentioned above).